build-on-aws/bedrock-agents-streamlit/README.md

 ![Agent details 2](Streamlit_App/images/agent_details_2.png)

 - Select the Anthropic: Claude V1.2 model.
-Now, we need to add instructions to the model.
-We need to create a prompt that defines the rules of operation for Claude.
+Now, we need to add instructions by creating a prompt that defines the rules of operation for the agent.
 In the prompt below, we provide specific direction on how the model should use tools to answer questions.
-Copy, then paste the details below into the model instructions.
+Copy, then paste the details below into the agent instructions.

 "Your job is to create a portfolio of companies based on the number of companies, and industry in the \<user-request\>.
 You also research companies, and summarize documents.
-Formulate a solution to a given \<user-request\> based on the instructions and tools provided.
+Formulate a solution to a given \<user-request\> based on the instructions and tools provided."

 ![Model select2](Streamlit_App/images/select_model.png)